Eggs & Ovarian Tissue Freezing

 While embryo and sperm freezing are well-recognised infertility treatments, with many thousands of babies born as result, egg freezing is a relatively new option for women who want to preserve their fertility.
 However, our research into this area is very promising.

-For women who undergo this procedure, eggs are collected during an IVF cycle and are frozen, sometimes for many years.
+For women who undergo this procedure, eggs are collected during an IVF treatment and are frozen, sometimes for many years.
 When the woman is ready to use her eggs, they are thawed and fertilised with sperm.
 A healthy fertilised egg will develop into an embryo, which may then be transferred to the woman’s uterus, with a subsequent chance of pregnancy.

 Depending on your circumstances, you may have enough time before starting your chemotherapy or radiotherapy to have more than one cycle of hormone stimulation and egg retrieval.
 This ensures that you have a reasonable number of eggs to freeze and therefore an increased chance of a future pregnancy.